openframeworks/ofBook/chapters/OOPs!/chapter.md

 This tutorial is a quick and practical introduction to Object Oriented Programming in openFrameworks and a how-to guide to build and use your own classes.
 By the end of this chapter you should understand how to create your own objects and have a lot of balls bouncing on your screen!

+**[MH: Add a picture here so that people can get excited about their goal]**

 ##What is OOP
 Object Oriented Programming is a programming paradigm based on the use of objects and their interactions.
-Some terms and definitions used within OOP are listed below:
+A recurring analogy is to see a "Class" as a cookie cutter that can create many cookies, "the Objects". **[MH: I'd take a second to tell people unfamiliar with OOP why they should care.]** Some terms and definitions used within OOP are listed below:

 -A Class defines the characteristics of a thing - the object - and its behaviors; it defines not only its properties and attributes but also what it can do.

 -An Object is an instance of a class.

--The Methods are the objects abilities and how we can call them.
+-The Methods are the objects abilities

-A recurring analogy is to see a Class as a the cookie cutter and the cookies as the Objects.
+**[MH: Josh's chapter does not cover OOP.]**

-Note: please see chapter (Josh Nimoy's) for a more detailed explanation of Objected Oriented languages.
+~~Note: please see chapter (Josh Nimoy's) for a more detailed explanation of Objected Oriented languages.~~

 ##How to build your own Classes (simple Class)
 Classes and objects are similar to the concepts of movie clips and instances in Flash and are also a fundamental part of Java programming.
 Because cooking, like coding, is fun and we tend to experiment in the kitchen let's continue with the classic metaphor of a cookie cutter as a class and cookies as the objects.
 Every class has two files: a header file, also known as a Declarations file with the termination '.h' and an implementation file, terminating in '.cpp'.
 A very easy way of knowing what these two files do is to think of the header file (.h) as a recipe, a list of the main ingredients of your cookie.
-The implementation file (.cpp) is what we're going to do with them, how you mix and work them to be the perfect cookie!
+The implementation file (.cpp) is what we're going to do with them, how you mix and work them to be the perfect cookie!  **[MH: I'd give an example here before you jump into the code; e.g. the header file would say that the ball has a color, but the implementation file say exactly which color it is (or how the color is determined).]**
 So let's see how it works:

 First of all let's create the two class files: